CyberDarts Darts News Logo

 Tungsten Darts

 Tungsten is an extremely dense metal, heavier than lead for the same size item.
-Tungsten darts are considerably more dense than Brass or Nickel/Silver Darts.
+Tungsten darts are therefore more dense than Brass or Nickel/Silver Darts.

-Higher density materials result in darts with smaller diameter, better "feel", and tighter possible groups on the dart-board.
-Tungsten is also very durable, so the machined grip will not wear down as rapidly as on Brass or Nickel/Silver Darts.
+This means smaller diameter barrels, better "feel", and tighter possible groups on the dart-board.
+Tungsten is also very durable, and the machined grip will not wear down as rapidly as on Brass or Nickel/Silver Darts.

-For darters, having all of the dart's mass concentrated between the fingertips greatly enhances control of the dart.
+For darters, having all of the dart's mass concentrated between the fingertips, enhancies control of the dart.

 Tungsten is also very durable, so a high-density tungsten dart resists wear and the grip will last much longer.
 On softer metal darts, the grooves and rough knurling may wear down fairly quickly from skin acid, friction, and hitting other darts.